 ON THIS PAGE: You will read about the scientific research being done to learn more about desmoplastic infantile ganglioglioma (DIG) and how to treat it.
 Use the menu to see other pages.

 Doctors are working to learn more about DIG, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your child’s doctor about the diagnostic and treatment options best for your child.
+Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

 Because DIG is quite rare, DIG-specific clinical trials may be hard to find.
-However, patients and doctors are encouraged to review clinical trials focusing on childhood brain tumors, which sometimes include patients with different types of tumors.
+However, patients and doctors are encouraged to review clinical trials focusing on childhood brain tumors, which sometimes include patients with several different types of tumors.

-New treatments and imaging tests.
+- New treatments and imaging tests.
 Researchers are looking at new medications, different treatment combinations, and improved imaging techniques to treat childhood brain tumors.

-Looking for More about the Latest Research?
+Looking for More About the Latest Research?